-A great activity for this day is to ask your followers to tag someone that have taught them something important.
+A great activity for this day is to ask your followers to tag someone that has taught them something important.
 These can be school teachers but not only, we learn new things all the time and the people that put the time and effort into helping us progress deserve a thank you.
-Also it is interesting to refer to historical events related to humanity’s move into schooling system outside home on April 23, 1635 when the first public school in America opened.
+Also it is interesting to refer to historical events related to humanity’s move into schooling system outside the home on April 23, 1635 when the first public school in America opened.

 Target audience: I think that appreciating our teachers brings a sense of nostalgia, looking back at good days.
 If that is something you want to make your followers feel, this day is relevant for you.